Clayoquot Island Preserve

 “From the very first time I visited and then became the owner of Clayoquot Island, my goal has been to protect the island from any more development, to preserve it in its natural wild state and to remove years and years of accumulated human garbage and refuse,” said Susan Bloom.
 “My recent lifetime goal is to see that this beautiful land, steeped in Canadian history, be placed into safe conservation hands and cared for in perpetuity.
 The Nature Conservancy of Canada has a sterling reputation in the field of land protection and I am delighted that they have accepted this responsibility and are now the owners of the largest wild portion of the island.”

-Ms. Bloom also converted the settled part of the island into a beautiful heritage garden and maintains several small, low-impact maintenance buildings.
+Ms. Bloom also converted the settled part of the island into a beautiful heritage garden and maintains several small, low-impact maintenance buildings with the support of a master gardner and island manager, who live on the island year round.

 A rich and storied history